 All silk gowns are dry clean only.
 Find a reputable dry-cleaner.

-We recommend Regal Dry-cleaners in Auckland, as they are specialists in dry-cleaning silk gowns.
+We recommend Pristine Dry Cleaners, as they are specialists in dry-cleaning silk gowns.

 Storing your gown